barry-ha/Griduino/ASSEMBLY.md

 <h3>Step 5: Electrolytic Capacitors</h3>

 This kit uses five identical 47 uF electrolytic capacitors.
-Be careful of polarity; incorrect installation will probably cause them to burst and leak.
+Be careful of polarity; incorrect installation can cause them to burst and leak acid.
 The PCB is designed so they are all installed in the same orientation.

 Don't substitute taller capacitors - although they would be electrically equivalent, they won't fit under the display board above them.

 Solder only one lead of each electrolytic.
 Then check that the capacitor is flush with the board.
 If not, reheat the wire while pushing it down.
 Then solder the other lead.
 Snip off excess wire.